embedly/embedly-docs/endpoints/1/oembed.rst

 ``thumbnail_url`` (optional)
     A URL to a thumbnail image representing the resource.
 The thumbnail must respect any maxwidth and maxheight parameters.
-If this parameter is present , thumbnail_width and thumbnail_height must also be present.
+If this parameter is present, thumbnail_width and thumbnail_height must also be present.

 ``thumbnail_width`` (optional)
     The width of the optional thumbnail.
 If this parameter is present,